Thermal and chemical properties of the eROSITA bubbles from Suzaku observations

 For observations taken in 2011-2015, we carefully quantified the \oi fluorescence line contamination in our analysis (for details see \cite{Gupta:2021}).
 We examined the \oi emission with respect to different DYE\_ELV values ($\rm > 20^{\circ}$, $\rm > 40^{\circ}$, and $\rm > 60^{\circ}$) and selected the best value for the DYE\_ELV parameter that provided a good balance between optimizing the effective exposure time and mitigating the \oi contamination.
 We then model the residual \oi emission with a gaussian line in the spectral analysis.
 For observations taken before 2011 we applied standard screening of $\rm DYE\_ELV > 20^{\circ}$.

-The goal of this work is to analyze the diffuse emission, hence it is important to remove the point sources.
+The goal of this work is to analyze the diffuse emission, hence it is important to remove point sources.
 We generated the $\rm 0.5-2.0~keV$ images and identified the bright point sources.
 We selected the point source exclusion regions of radii of $\rm 1'-3'$ (c.f \suzaku XRT's half-power diameter of 1.8' to 2.3').
 Then we extracted the diffuse emission spectrum from the entire field-of-view after excluding the point source regions.
 We produced the redistribution matrix files (RMFs) using the {\it xisrmfgen} ftool, in which the degradation of energy resolution and its position dependence are included.
-We also prepared ancillary response files (ARFs) using {\it xissimarfgen} ftool with the revised recipe\footnote{https://heasarc.gsfc.nasa.gov/docs/suzaku/analysis/xisnxbnew.html}.
+We also prepared ancillary response files (ARFs) using {\it xissimarfgen} ftool.
 For the ARF calculations we assumed a uniform source of radius $\rm 20''~$ and used a detector mask which removed the bad pixel regions.
 We estimate the total instrumental background from the database of the night Earth data with the {\it xisnxbgen} ftool.

 { {\bf Spectral Analysis}}\\